Reverse-Engineering Model Editing on Language Models: The KSTER Attack

 \textbf{RQ2: Robustness to Covariance Estimation.} To evaluate robustness, we vary both the data source and sample size for covariance estimation.
-While our default $\mathbf{C}$ is computed from 100,000 Wikipedia samples, Figures~\ref{fig:cov} and \ref{fig:projection_ablation} show that our attack remains highly effective with far less data.
+While our default $\mathbf{C}$ is computed from 100,000 Wikipedia samples, Figures~\ref{fig:cov} and \ref{fig:projection_ablation} (Appendix \ref{additional experiments}) show that our attack remains highly effective with far less data.
 Attack performance against MEMIT converges at 100 samples across Wikipedia~\cite{lhoest2021datasets}, WikiText~\cite{merity2017pointer}, and Pile~\cite{gao2020pile}.
 Notably, our attack on AlphaEdit exhibits superior stability, maintaining peak performance even at just 10 samples.
 These results confirm that our attack is robust to distribution shifts and feasible in limited-data scenarios.
 We further provide a theoretical analysis for the case of MEMIT in Appendix~\ref{robustness of MEMIT}.

-\textbf{RQ3: Quality of Semantic Recovery.} Table \ref{tab:prompt_recovery_scaling_memit} presents the performance of our prompt recovery attack.
+\textbf{RQ3: Performance of Prompt and Output Recovery.} Table \ref{tab:prompt_recovery_scaling_memit} presents the performance of our prompt recovery attack.
 On the CounterFact dataset, the attack achieves high-fidelity recovery: top-20 recall consistently reaches $0.94\text{--}0.99$, and top-1 recall often exceeds $50\%$.
 This indicates that for completion-style edits, our method effectively compresses the search space to a verifiable range.
 On the more challenging zsRE benchmark, although recall decreases due to the complex syntax of the QA format, the attack still maintains a stable semantic similarity ($0.78\text{--}0.88$).
-Overall, these results highlight the robust performance of our attack across diverse settings, underscoring critical information leakage risks in model editing.
-Additional experimental results for ROME and AlphaEdit are provided in Tables~\ref{tab:prompt_recovery_rome} and \ref{tab:prompt_recovery_scaling_Alphaedit_all_metrics} of Appendix~\ref{additional experiments}.
+These results highlight the robustness of our attack across diverse settings, underscoring critical information leakage risks in model editing.
+For the impact of candidate set size, the comparison between our method and the naive method (only observe the logit of post-edit model, see Appendix \ref{appendix:attack_setup}), as well as additional experimental results for ROME and AlphaEdit, please refer to Tables \ref{tab:template size}, \ref{tab:recovery baseline comparison}, \ref{tab:prompt_recovery_rome} and \ref{tab:prompt_recovery_scaling_Alphaedit_all_metrics} of Appendix~\ref{additional experiments}.
+Furthermore, Table \ref{tab:e2e results} illustrates the end-to-end results for extracting original outputs.
+On the CounterFact dataset, our approach recovers over 70\% of the original outputs at Top-20, showing the effectiveness of KSTER.

 \textbf{RQ4: Failure Cases of Our Attack.} Although our prompt recovery attack achieves high recovery rates in most cases, the rank distribution in Figure \ref{fig:histogram} shows a bimodal pattern of failures.
 Our analysis of the main reasons is as follows: